elena/example-tests-django-hypothesis/README.md

         assert check_item.key == test_key
 ```

+This is just a simplified example and assumes some cool magic in your model method `Item.add_stock()` for which this test makes sense.

-Maybe this kind of thing looks familiar and makes sense.
+So given that: maybe this kind of pattern generally looks familiar.
 If it does we may know that this is not good.
 We may know that this must be better.

-We could save ourselves all kinds of worlds of pain by using Hypothesis to instead generate **our strings of craziness** on our behalf.
+This is the future and now we can save ourselves some worlds of pain by using Hypothesis to instead generate **strings of craziness** on our behalf.

 ## Hypothesis